davidan1981/trainmaster/README.md

 [![Gem Version](https://badge.fury.io/rb/trainmaster.svg)](https://badge.fury.io/rb/trainmaster)

-trainmaster is a Rails engine that provides a [JWT](https://jwt.io/)-based session management platform for Rails apps.
+trainmaster is a Rails engine that provides a [JWT](https://jwt.io/)-based session management platform for API development.
 This plugin is suitable for developing RESTful APIs that do not require an enterprise identity service.
 No cookies or non-unique IDs involved in this project.

 It is a continuation of [rails-identity](https://github.com/davidan1981/rails-identity) which has